urbantreelion/ece350-lab-manual/_lab3/FM-receiver-USRP.md

 <!-- #TODO review -->

 <!-- - Two GRC files of SSB demodulators.
 You will be stepped through building them. -->
-- There is 1 question in this part.
-It is clearly indicated.
+- There is 3 questions in this part.
+They are clearly indicated.
-  - The question requires approximately 1 line of writing, and addresses a concept, not details.
-Answer the question and submit a single page containing the answers to your TA at the end of the lab.
+  - Each question requires approximately 1 line of writing, and addresses a concept, not details.
+Answer the questions and submit a single page containing the answers to your TA at the end of the lab.

 ---